Beyond the Contact: Discovering Comprehensive Affordance for 3D Objects from Pre-trained 2D Diffusion Models: Acknowledgements

-\textbf{Acknowledgements.} This work was supported by Naver Webtoon.
-The work of SNU members was also supported by NRF grant funded by the Korean government (MSIT) (No. 2022R1A2C2092724), and IITP grant funded by the Korean government (MSIT) (No.2021-0-01343).
+This work was supported by Naver Webtoon.
+The work of SNU members was also supported by NRF grant funded by the Korean government (MSIT) (No. 2022R1A2C2092724 and No. RS-2023-00218601), and IITP grant funded by the Korean government (MSIT) [RS-2021-II211343, AI Graduate School Program (SNU)].
 H. Joo is the corresponding author.